kwiden/LetsLearnProgramming/Cpp/nonrobot/Conditionals.md

 ### And Or

 Katie has the final say on what music can play at the bunker, her rules are:
-_If it clean and it is on spotify, then she will add it to the bunker playlist._
+_If it is clean and it is on spotify, then she will add it to the bunker playlist._

 How could we write that as code?
 We could do:
 ```